-The IRB (members listed below) is composed primarily of faculty members from disciplines in which research involving human subjects is integral to that discipline's work, researchers whose primary interests are non-scientific, as well as members from the community.
+The IRB (members listed in the Lipscomb IRB Manual) is composed primarily of faculty members from disciplines in which research involving human subjects is integral to that discipline's work, researchers whose primary interests are non-scientific, as well as members from the community.
 The human subjects review process is administered through the Office of Research.

 What needs IRB Review and Approval?